 Diverticulosis is the presence of pouches in the walls of your small and large intestines and is very common among older people.
 Most people with diverticulosis don’t get diverticulitis, which is inflammation and/or infection of the diverticula (pouches).

-Without diverticulitis symptoms, it’s ideal to eat a fiber-rich diet, exercise regularly, not smoke, and stay hydrated.
+Without diverticulitis symptoms, it isa important to consider what not to eat with diverticulitis and it’s ideal to eat a fiber-rich diet, exercise regularly, not smoke, and stay hydrated.
 During an active diverticulitis flare-up, you should eat a low-fiber diet to encourage bowel rest and resume a high-fiber diet as soon as you are able.